svc333/overview/feedback.md

 We want to hear from you!
 You can submit feedback for the {{site.data.keyword.Bluemix_notm}} team on the documentation or the console.
 You can choose from a few different methods to provide feedback.
 {: shortdesc}

-## Submitting a comment with the feedback button
+## Submitting a comment by using the Feedback button
 {: #feedback-button}

 When you are reading a page of documentation or completing a task within the console, you can find a feedback button on the edge of the page.
 Click the **Feedback** button to submit a rave review, a suggestion, or identify an error.